AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 1. You will not be able to run or to deploy your application by default because there is no credential provided.

-## 5. Anatomy of a App Builder Application
+## 5. Anatomy of an App Builder Application

 Now that your project is initialized, let's open the project in your favorite IDE.
 We recommend using [VSCode](https://code.visualstudio.com/).
 You can easily open the project by entering `code <app-name>`, or opening VSCode -> Open... -> select app folder.